 Please check the country lists here, to see what visa regulation for Bali applies to you.
 Use the Visa Departure Calculator to make sure you don’t overstay your visa.
 Fines for overstay are around $75 per day.

 We highly recommend purchase travel insurance for this type of international long-stay trip.
 We can’t emphasize this enough.
 This will cover you for any disruption or cancellation of your travel – for any reasons such as weather, natural disaster, illness, accident or other change of heart that would prevent your attendance, medical care while in Bali, or loss/damage of personal goods.
 Choose the “cancel for any reason” option for the most coverage.
 The credit card you use to book your flight may also provide some protection.
-We recommend World Nomads.
+We recommend World Nomads travel insurance, designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation and more.
 Please take a moment to review our cancellation policy.
 We are unable to offer credits or refunds if you cancel last minute, for any reason, so it’s best to get coverage for yourself.

 Check with your doctor which vaccinations you need to travel to Indonesia and ensure you have the required vaccinations well before departure date.
 We follow the CDC’s travel recommendations for Indonesia.
 Malaria is not prevalent in Bali, so unless you are traveling to other areas of Indonesia, prophylactic medication is not recommended.